0xPolygon/polygon-docs/docs/zkEVM/architecture/unified-LxLy/index.md

 The rollup manager is in charge of the following lists of availability:

-- Rollup consensus mechanisms: The list may consist of consensus contracts such as `PolygonZkEVM.sol` or `zkValidium.sol`.
+- Rollup consensus mechanisms: The list may consist of consensus contracts such as `PolygonZkEVMEtrog.sol` or `zkValidium.sol`.
-- Verifier contracts: For example, the `PolygonZkEVM.sol` uses the `Verifier.sol` contract for verification of batches.
+- Verifier contracts: For example, the `PolygonZkEVMEtrog.sol` uses the `Verifier.sol` contract for verification of batches.

 The governance contract oversees consensus mechanisms and verifiers that can be added to the respective lists.